ninja-left/ImageViewer/README.md

 # Image Viewer
-This program is a simple image viewer in python using PyQt.
+This program is a simple image viewer in python using PySide2.

 ## Syntax:
 ```shell